Academic Records

 What is a degree audit?

 A degree audit is a tool used to determine the required courses for a specific degree.
 Students can access their degree audit through the Hofstra portal to review degree requirements and help ensure they are completing the necessary requirements for graduation.
-For more information on the degree audit, please visit the Degree Audit web page.
+For more information on the degree audit, please visit the Degree Audit section.

 Can I take classes outside of Hofstra?